Skip to content

 Traditional Owner cultural values and uses

-Corangamite CMA is working with Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) to understand opportunities to provide for cultural values and uses and other aspirations for the management of water for the environment in the Barwon River downstream of Winchelsea.
+The Corangamite CMA is also working with Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC) to understand opportunities to provide for cultural values and uses and other aspirations for the management of water for the environment in the Barwon River downstream of Winchelsea, on Country where WTOAC holds Registered Aboriginal Party status.
+In early 2023, the Corangamite CMA met with WTOAC to discuss environmental flows management in the Barwon River.

-Both the EMAC and WTOAC have formal plans for how to heal Country in the region, and Corangamite CMA continues to work with them to identify cultural values aligned with the seasonal watering plan process.
+EMAC and WTOAC have formal plans for how to heal Country in the region, and the Corangamite CMA continues to work with them to identify their cultural objectives and associated values and uses that align with environmental flows.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 3.7.1, Corangamite CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 3.7.1, the Corangamite CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as canoeing, kayaking, swimming and fishing, particularly for river blackfish)